MicrosoftDocs/dynamics365smb-docs/business-central/across-work-with-excel.md

 ## Edit in Excel

 With this action, the Excel workbook does not respect filters on the page the limit the records shown.
-This means that the Excel workbook will contain all the available records, regardless of what is shown.
+This means that the Excel workbook will contain all the available records and columns, regardless of what is shown on the page.

 The advantage of the **Edit in Excel** action is that it lets you make changes to records in Excel and then save the changes back to the page in Business Central.